mattpolzin/OpenAPIKit/documentation/validation.md

 Notice we are using the `Validation` initializer that does not take a description for the parent validations.
 These validations can potentially produce any of the errors of their children validations but because they don't themselves represent one distinct potential error there is no description associated with them.

-`lift()` can take a variadic list of any number of validators, so if we had an `allRoutesOfferXML` validator as well then we could write
+`lift()` can take a variadic list of any number of validations, so if we had an `allRoutesOfferXML` validation as well then we could write
 ```swift
 lift(\OpenAPI.Response.content, into: allRoutesOfferJSON, allRoutesOfferXML)
 ```